Luc-1577/Shoga_py/README.md

 ## Requirements

-To run the Shoga chatbot, you need to have the following installed:
+To run the Shoga Bot, you need to have the following installed:

 - Python 3.x
 - customtkinter library